genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-preprocessed-reads.rst

 .. image:: images/Microbiome_mouth_of_pci_sn265_preprocessed.png

-You can find all FastQC reports for preprocessed reads in `QC reports of preprocessed raw reads for Alfano et al (2015)`_ folder.
+You can find all FastQC reports for preprocessed reads in the `QC reports of preprocessed raw reads for Alfano et al (2015)`_ folder.

 .. _QC reports of preprocessed raw reads for Alfano et al (2015): https://platform.genestack.org/endpoint/application/run/genestack/filebrowser?a=GSF3775110&action=viewFile&page=1